 Soft Tissue Damage

 Soft tissue damage encompasses a variety of body parts, including muscles, tendons, and ligaments.
-Depending on the car accident, you may have pulled muscles, sprains, and strains.
+You may have pulled muscles, sprains, and strains depending on the car accident.
 You may experience bruising and swelling.
-You may be unable to bear weight on the affected joint.
 An x-ray will be necessary to rule out fractures or more serious injuries.
 Rest, ice, compression, and elevation (RICE) are enough to help heal soft tissue damage.

 Lacerations are cuts and scrapes.
 These are common if glass breaks or you get hit with a loose object in the vehicle during impact.
 Often, these heal on their own.
 Deep cuts will require stitches.